Exact Matching: Correct Parity and FPT Parameterized by Independence Number

-We say that \emph{using the skip} $S$ means to replace the alternating cycle $C$ by the alternating cycle $C'$.
-If furthermore $M'$ is another PM and $C \in M\Delta M'$, then we say that using $S$ also modifies $M'$ the following way: We let $M'_\new = M' \Delta C \Delta C' = M \Delta ((M \Delta M') \setminus C \cup C')$.
+Let $M,C,S,C'$ be as above.
+We say that \emph{using the skip} $S$ is the action of replacing the alternating cycle $C$ by the alternating cycle $C'$.
+If furthermore $M'$ is another PM and $C \in M\Delta M'$, then we say that using $S$ also modifies $M'$ the following way: We let $M'_\new = M' \Delta C \Delta C' = M \Delta (((M \Delta M') \setminus C) \cup C')$.
 In other words, $M'_\new$ is the matching which has the same symmetric difference from $M$ as $M'$, except that $C$ was replaced by $C'$.
 It is an easy observation that $M'_\new$ is again a PM and $r(M'_\new) = r(M') + w(S)$.
-This means that a positive skip (i.e. a skip of strictly positive weight) increases the cycle weight, a negative skip decreases it and a 0-skip (i.e. a skip of weight 0) does not change the cycle weight.
+This means that using a positive skip (i.e. a skip of strictly positive weight) increases the cycle weight, using a negative skip decreases it and using a \emph{0-skip} (i.e. a skip of weight 0) does not change the cycle weight.
 Using a skip always results in a cycle of smaller cardinality.
 If $P \subseteq C$ is a path and $C[v_1,v_2'] \subseteq P$, then we say that $P$ contains the skip $S$.
 Two skips $\{(v_1,v_2),(v_1',v_2')\}$ and $\{(u_1,u_2),(u_1',u_2')\}$ are called disjoint if they are contained in disjoint paths along the cycle.
 Note that two disjoint skips can be used independently.